 Dr. Kaneeza Lafir, owner and clinical director of Prepare to Change, offers psychotherapy, psychoanalysis, testing and assessment services, and clinical training, in addition to managing the organizational affairs.
-She offers short- and long-term therapy for children, couples, families, the elderly, and adults.
+She offers short- and long-term therapy for children, couples, families, the elderly, Veterans. and adults.

-Kaneeza Lafir, PsyD, PsyD. blends 20 years of psychological proficiency with two doctoral degrees, to create a therapeutic style that is personal, professional, and well grounded in experience.
+Kaneeza Lafir, PsyD, PsyD, PhD blends 20 years of psychological proficiency with two doctoral degrees, to create a therapeutic style that is personal, professional, and well grounded in experience.
 Both as a supervisor as well as in private consultation, Kaneeza partners with individuals using her vast clinical experience and passion to assist each person in obtaining his or her goal.
 She has expertise in working with many different cultures and ethnic backgrounds, personality issues, bipolar disorder, guilt and shame, trauma, depression, anxiety and psychotic thought processes.
 She also specializes in working with individuals who have experienced abuse and trauma, or who are struggling with substance abuse issues.
 Part of Kaneeza’s background includes working with families and children while she completed a two-year internship with USC’s University Affiliated Program, Children’s Hospital in Los Angeles.

 Her approach includes working through patterns that prevent clients from growing and reaching their full potential.
 Kaneeza excels at exploring how interpersonal relationships have impacted an individual’s emotional development, as well as how previous relational experiences are affecting their current relationships.
 Along with psychotherapy, Kaneeza conducts personality, cognitive, and neuropsychological assessments to help arrive at hypotheses about a client’s behavior, personality and capabilities.
 Based on assessment results, she can develop and apply effective therapeutic treatment plans and interventions.

 As a conference speaker, she empowers individuals on their unique journey to wholeness, and mental and relational well-being.
 Kaneeza’s far-reaching educational background includes Bachelors and Masters of Art degrees in Psychology from the Presidency College, University of Madras in South India.
-She earned her doctoral degree in Clinical Psychology at Rosemead School of Psychology, before completing her second doctorate in Psychoanalysis at the Institute of Contemporary Psychoanalysis.
+She earned her first doctoral degree in Clinical Psychology at Rosemead School of Psychology, before completing her second and third doctorates in Psychoanalysis at the Institute of Contemporary Psychoanalysis.
 Kaneeza would be happy to serve you and help out with any evaluation or treatment questions you might have.

 Dr. Lafir can be reached at DrKaneezaLafir@P2Ccounseling.com or (562) 773-3044.